 This is because there are different charges for different content types, and different charges depending on whether the publication date of the content is current or backfile.
 Learn more about content registration fees.

-You can also see on the invoice which depositor usernames were used to register the content you’re being charged for.
+You can also see on the invoice which role or roles were used to register the content you’re being charged for.

 Here’s a bit more information about each section of the invoice.